Janspiry/Image-Super-Resolution-via-Iterative-Refinement/README.md

 [Paper](https://arxiv.org/pdf/2104.07636.pdf ) |  [Project](https://iterative-refinement.github.io/ )

 ## Brief

-This is a unoffical implementation about **Image Super-Resolution via Iterative Refinement(SR3)** by **Pytorch**.
+This is an unofficial implementation of **Image Super-Resolution via Iterative Refinement(SR3)** by **Pytorch**.

-There are some implement details with paper description, which maybe different with actual `SR3` structure due to details missing.
+There are some implement details with paper description, which may be different from the actual `SR3` structure due to details missing.

 - We used the ResNet block and channel concatenation style like vanilla `DDPM`.
-- We used the attention mechanism in low resolution feature(16×16) like vanilla `DDPM`.
+- We used the attention mechanism in low-resolution features(16×16) like vanilla `DDPM`.
-- We encoding the $\gamma$ as `FilM` strcutrue did in `WaveGrad`, and embedding it without affine transformation.
+- We encode the $\gamma$ as `FilM` structure did in `WaveGrad`, and embed it without affine transformation.
 - We define posterior variance as $ \dfrac{1-\gamma_{t-1}}{1-\gamma_{t}}  \beta_t $  rather than $\beta_t$,  which have the similar results in vanilla paper.

 **If you just want to upscale `64x64px` -> `512x512px` images using the pre-trained model, check out [this google colab script](https://colab.research.google.com/drive/1G1txPI1GKueKH0cSi_DgQFKwfyJOXlhY?usp=sharing).**